superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

         return cleaned_text
 ```

-The `from_raw_post` factory method takes an instance of the `RawPost` as input and uses the `clean()` method to clean the text to make it compatible with the embedding model.

-As you can see, we address all the concerns highlighted in the `2.
-Data` section, such as bolded text, removing emojis, cleaning nonascii chars, etc.
+The `from_raw_post` factory method takes an instance of the `RawPost` as input and uses the `clean()` method to clean the text so that it's compatible with the embedding model.
+Our cleaning method addresses all embedding-incompatible features highlighted in our `2.
+Data` section above - e.g., bolded text, emojis, non-ascii characters, etc.

-Here is what the cleaned post looks like:
+Here's how the cleaned post looks:

 ```json
 {